onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `In` | tensor of 32-bit float values or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout NCHWxCand factors 4, 0 or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout KCNMxCyKand factors 4, 4
+| `In` | tensor of 32-bit float values or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout NCHWxC and factors 4, 0 or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout KCNMxCyK and factors 4, 4

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `Out` | tensor of 32-bit float values or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout NCHWxCand factors 4, 0 or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout KCNMxCyKand factors 4, 4
+| `Out` | tensor of 32-bit float values or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout NCHWxC and factors 4, 0 or unranked.tensor of 32-bit float values or tensor of 32-bit float values with layout KCNMxCyK and factors 4, 4

 ### `onnx.LeakyRelu` (::mlir::ONNXLeakyReluOp)